-- 2.1 It is the responsibility of Lowestoft Town Council (LTC) to ensure adequate risk assessments of all its water systems are conducted with details of all the arrangements required to ensure the safe management of the water systems. - 2.2 LTC has a duty to ensure people involved with the control of the water systems are adequately trained, qualified and experienced to fulfil their duties in executing the risk management programme. - 2.3 The following approved code of practice and legislation is applicable to the management and control of legionella: - Approved Code of Practice Legionnaires disease: The Control of legionella bacteria in water systems (L8)
+- 2.1 It is the responsibility of Lowestoft Town Council hereafter called the LTC to ensure adequate risk assessments of all its water systems are carried out with details of all the arrangements required to ensure the safe management of the water systems. - 2.2 Additionally the LTC have a duty to ensure people involved with the control of the water systems are adequately trained, qualified and experienced to fulfil their duties in executing the risk management programme.

-- Health and Safety at Work etc Act 1974 - Management of Health and Safety at Work Regulations 1999 (as amended) - Control of Substances Hazardous to Health Regulations 2002 (as amended) - The Notification of Cooling Towers and Evaporative Condensers Regulations 1992
+- 2.3 The following approved code of practice and legislation is applicable to the management and control of legionella; - Approved Code of Practice Legionnaires disease: The Control of legionella bacteria in water systems (L8) - Health and Safety at Work etc Act 1974 - Management of Health and Safety at Work Regulations 1999 (as amended) - Control of Substances Hazardous to Health Regulations 2002 (as amended) - The Notification of Cooling Towers and Evaporative Condensers Regulations 1992